csci430-os/assg02/README.md

    set the cpu to IDLE
 ```

-Once you are satisfied with your work, push your commits to GitHub and
+Once you are satisfied with your work for `task5`, push your commits to GitHub and
 continue on to the next task.

 ## Task 6: Implement the `blockEvent()` member method